ryankinal/campaignnotes/koi-clan/notes.md

 * Yoshi kills Sango.
 FATALITY
 * Tsuru
 	* Says he really needs to speak with Chozu
-		* Because Chozu always shows up really quick whe needed
+		* Because Chozu always shows up really quick when needed
 	* He also guards Kaoru
 * Guards arrive!
 	* They see a dead Sango